Neoclassical synthesis: Empirical developments

 The work of Tobin (1969) is exceptional in the study of factors influencing investment because it popularized the "Q Theory" idea, which is based on the expected present value of future capital profits.
-The q's Tobin ratio measures the difference between the value of capital stock at replacement cost and the cost of acquiring the company on the financial market (the stock market).
+The q's Tobin ratio measures the difference between the value of capital stock at replacement cost and the cost of acquiring the company on the financial regulated market (the stock market).
 The business can determine the ideal time to issue shares to finance a new investment project by keeping an eye on the Tobin's Q. If it is higher than 1, their replacement cost is larger than their stock price on the financial market.
 In order for the business to profitably raise its investment, shares may be issued.
 Other insights into financial markets have been developed using Tobin's theory as a foundation.

 However, in the area of money demand, Tobin(1956) and Baumol (1952) each made a unique contribution from the perspective of an inventory to the theory of money demand.
 These theories assume that money serves primarily as a means of trade and that bonds serve as a store of value.
 According to this hypothesis, families decide how to allocate their wealth by holding some in cash and some in various assets that generate interest.
 This choice is based on risk, performance, and liquidity.

 Families must "trade-off" between the return they miss out on and the costs of selling other assets to get the money they need for their transactions.
 The process of exchanging money for bonds and vice versa is permanent and creates transaction costs.
 Over the course of a particular period, the family spends a certain amount of money for its expenses.
 When it runs out, it returns to the bank for an equivalent amount.
 The demand for money increases as the price rises.